pimoroni/unicornhatmini-python/REFERENCE.md

 Demonstrates the use of PIL (Python Image Library) to create an image and display it upon Unicorn HAT Mini.

+In this case it's scrolling an image longer than the display to produce a wavy line pattern.

 Whether you're scrolling text or displaying a UI for your project, you'll probably use PIL.

 ### Rainbow